Zack Short Player Props: Tigers vs. White Sox

 Zack Short At The Plate

-- Short has a double, two home runs and four walks while batting .296.
+- Short is batting .310 with a double, three home runs and six walks.

-- Short has picked up a hit in six games this year (42.9%), including one multi-hit game.
+- Short has had a base hit in seven of 15 games this season, and multiple hits once.

-- In 14 games played this year, he has gone deep in two of them.
+- He has hit a long ball in 20.0% of his games this season, and 8.6% of his trips to the dish.

-- In three games this year (21.4%), Short has picked up an RBI, including two games with multiple runs batted in.
+- In 26.7% of his games this season, Short has had at least one RBI.
+He's picked up more than one in 20.0% and driven in three or more of his team's runs in one contest.

-- In five of 14 games this year, he has scored, including multiple runs once.
+- In six of 15 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.